 CO, FL, IL, MI, MO, MT, NE, NV, ND, OH, OK, OR, and SD) a state

 constitutional initiative is all it takes to replace Oregon with

 Athenian initiatives.
-In 3 direct
+In all of these 16 states plus 3 direct

-pass a law requiring a state constitutional referendum.
+is a state constitutional referendum.

 The momentum for a national initiative will encourage the state/city